 12 Biomedical Engineering Summer Programs for High School Students

-Biomedical engineering is a field that requires comprehensive theoretical knowledge, as well as sound research and engineering skills.
-As a high school student, building on these aspects early can help with your college admissions.
-Admissions officers are looking for students who take the extra step to work on a subject that they are passionate about, and make an effort to learn beyond the classroom.
+Biomedical engineering is a field that requires theoretical knowledge as well as sound research and engineering skills.
+Building these skills early as a high school student can help with your college admissions.
+Admissions officers are looking for students who take the extra step to work on a subject that they are interested in.

-Biomedical engineering summer programs are a great way to gain real-world experience in the field.
-These programs are usually research and theory-focused, and include various extracurricular components to provide a holistic summer pre-college experience.
+Biomedical engineering summer programs are a great way to gain experience in the field.
+These programs are usually research and theory-focused and include various extracurricular components to provide a holistic summer pre-college experience.
+You could also consider other research opportunities in biology, engineering programs, and internships in STEM!

-Eligibility: Sophomores and juniors who were born between July 29, 2005, and July 2, 2008.
+Eligibility: Sophomores and juniors.
 Students from underrepresented or underserved backgrounds are encouraged to apply.

 Stipend: $2,400